White Sox say La Russa will not return to dugout this season

 La Russa left the White Sox before an Aug.
 30 game against Kansas City to deal with a heart issue.
 He rejoined the club in Oakland on Sept.
 11 and flew back to Chicago for a two-game series against Colorado.

 La Russa was waiting for clearance to return to the dugout and managing during games.
-Chicago lost to Detroit 7-2 on Saturday night.
+But Chicago had just 11 games left heading into Saturday night’s matchup with Detroit.

 “We are going to continue to follow his wishes of keeping much of the specific details and his personal information quiet,” Hahn said Saturday.
 “I did speak to him on the way in this morning, and he had no issue with us letting everybody know that there is a treatment protocol in place that he plans on adhering to.
 As a result, he won’t be managing the remainder of this season.